 To address this shift, the sales profession is embracing science, elevating it to a bigger role than it has ever held in commerce.
 Historically, the best salespeople had high emotional intelligence (EQ): they possessed grit, perseverance and an innate ability to read people.
 Today, what’s becoming more important is a seller’s IQ: the cognitive ability to educate buyers from a perspective that—instead of merely pitching a product—inspires sales.
 Data-driven insights are the science behind that inspiration.

-With these changes, it is critical that sales professionals adopt new methodologies and embrace the insights that enhanced CRMs can deliver.
+With these changes, it is critical that sales professionals adopt new methodologies and embrace the insights that enhanced CRMs can deliver with technology sales training.
 When sellers adopt winning sales methodologies backed by data and research into their selling behaviors, sellers have more weapons in their arsenal to help them close the deal.

 Contact us and learn more about how Miller Heiman Group can help.